reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

 - 0x12:
   - At this time, the function stack pops back, meaning the execution has finished, the flow continues.
 Another wire debug site, no effect on execution, this is used for breakpoint mapping.
 - 0x13:
-  - Return expression, no value is returned, this is a function that doesn't return anything.
+  - Return expression, no value is returned, (This has nothing to do with the function's "Return Node", more on this later)
 - 0x15:
   - End of script, this is the end of the function.